TrueSyan/tinypin/README.md

 Chrome Webstore option has been removed as it's currently managed by slynn1324.

-- visit `chrome://extensions`
+- Visit `chrome://extensions`
-- enable developer mode
+- Enable developer mode
-- click `Load Unpacked`
+- Click `Load Unpacked`
-- chose the `chrome-extension` folder
+- Chose the `chrome-extension` folder
-- click `details` for the `add to tinypin` extension
+- Click `details` for the `add to tinypin` extension
-- click `extension options`
+- Click `extension options`
-- update the url for your tinypin installation
+- Update the url for your tinypin installation

 # Security